A new campsite near the D&R Canal and the East Coast Greenway in New Jersey

 A bike overnight on Pennsylvania’s Schuylkill River Trail

-The Schuylkill River Trail, I think this could be eastern Pennsylvania’s version of the Great Allegheny Passage.
+The Schuylkill River Trail could be eastern Pennsylvania’s version of the Great Allegheny Passage.

 schuylkill trail